 The budget balances \$3.7 million in revenues with \$3.7 million of costs.
-Water revenues in 2019 are based on a basic water rate of 1.5240 per cubic metre and a farm rate of 0.2105 per cubic metre.
-Operating costs remain consistent with the prior year other than a 2.0% increase in CRD Bulk Water purchase cost, wage and benefit increases and the new provincial payroll tax.
+Water revenues in 2019 are based on a basic water rate of 1.5240 per cubic metre and a farm rate of 0.2060 per cubic metre.
+Operating costs remain consistent with the prior year other than a 2.0% increase in CRD Bulk Water purchase cost, wage and benefit increases and the new provincial Employer Health Tax.

-A parcel tax of \$100 per property, which remains unchanged from 2018, is transferred to the Water Infrastructure Replacement Reserve
+A parcel tax of \$100 per property, which remains unchanged from 2018, is transferred to the Water Infrastructure Replacement Reserve each year.